Anschluss of Austria: 1938 / 2017

 Anschluss of Austria.
 Annexation in 1938

-In the early hours of March 12, 1938 German Wehrmacht crossed the international border with Austria according to military plan, aimed to perform annexation regardless the inner processes in Austria or any permission.
+In the early hours of March 12, 1938, German Wehrmacht crossed the international border with Austria according to military plan, aimed to perform annexation regardless of the inner processes in Austria or any permission.
 Austrian army has not made any resistance to the invasion.
 Heinrich Himmler was the first highly-ranked German official, who came to Vienna with his SS surroundings in the early hours of the March 12.
-Adolf Hitler arrived in Vienna on evening, March 13, 1938 and the day after he was received with open arms with crowds of people.
-Within the next few days the Nazis organized a number of the events, including public appearances of Hitler, who announced Austria to be a part of the Third Reich.
+Adolf Hitler arrived in Vienna on the evening, March 13, 1938, and the day after he was received with open arms with crowds of people.
+Within the next few days, the Nazis organized a number of the events, including public appearances of Hitler, who announced Austria to be a part of the Third Reich.

 I’ve visited Vienna in September 2017 and examined all the main sites, which were deeply involved in the events of March 1938 and after-period.

 On March 11, 1938, Austrian Nazis had finally taken action on the public just after the resignation of the government and the Prime Minister’s statement on the radio.
 They put Swastika on the balcony of the Austrian Chancellery building, located within Ballhausplatz.
 The Nazi flag was planted over the main entrance and had become the first Nazi symbol put on the office building in Austria.
 The front part of the building with a former chancellor (Schuschnigg) was also decorated with a banner: DURCH KAMPF ZUM ZIEG (»Through Struggle to Victory»).